Select Page

 East Berlin: The Communist Regime

-East Berlin served as the capital of East Germany and became a stronghold of communism influenced by the Soviet Union.
-The Socialist Unity Party (SED) was the ruling party, led by General Secretary Walter Ulbricht.
+East Berlin was an administrative center of East Germany and developed into a true Soviet-style socialist state.
+The Socialist Unity Party (SED) was the Soviet-style ruling party directed by General Secretary Walter Ulbricht.

 West Berlin: A Democratic Oasis